GL_Discover Hub_Stocks_1920x1280_SaxoBlue_01

 Historical outperformance during recovery periods

-As already mentioned, small-cap stocks have a history of outperforming large-caps during economic recovery phases.
+As already mentioned, small-cap stocks have at times outperformed large-caps during economic recovery phases.
 Their agility and ability to capitalise on new growth opportunities allow them to quickly bounce back in a recovering economy.
+That said, past performance is not a reliable indicator of future results, and general investment risks must always be considered.

 The risks of investing in small-cap stocks